How to travel to Iraqi Kurdistan

 I was able to exchange with some solo travelers who went safely to Iraqi Kurdistan.
 No major incidents were reported.
 In fact, it is mostly very positive.
 It has also been reported that the Kurds may have more restraint than some of their Middle Eastern neighbors vis-à-vis foreign tourists.

 Nevertheless, it is still necessary to respect social-cultural codes so as not to be bored and at least cover your arms and legs.
-The hijab is not mandatory.
+The hijab is not mandatory to wear.

 Money & budget